-Cash flow is basically your income minus your expenses.
+Cash flow is basically your income minus expenses.
 If your income is about the same as your expenses, you’re living paycheck to paycheck.
-If your income is higher, you’re in a good shape.
+If your income is higher, you’re in good shape.
 And if your income is lower, you’re accumulating debt.
 Very simple isn’t it?

 And here is the beautiful part.
 Once you understand the basic components — income and expenses — you can begin to take concrete actions to improve your finances.
 And you can break down the problem even further by looking at reducing individual expenses and improving your income.

 In general, expense reduction is easier if you are keeping a budget.
 If you don’t have one, you should start tracking your expenses and start a budget.
 The key to success in expense reduction is doing all the little things that add up and trying to take one small step at a time.
 Don’t try to reduce your expenses by 50% — it will never happen.
-Challenge yourself to cut $50 a month or a $100 a month.
+Challenge yourself to cut $50 a month or $100 a month.
 Once you accomplish that, go for another $50, and so forth.

 The other side of the equation is improving your income.
-This is harder than cutting your expenses, but there are things that you could do — even little things like moving your money to a high interest savings account helps you to earn more.
+This is harder than cutting your expenses, but there are things that you could do — even little things like moving your money to a high-interest savings account helps you to earn more.
 Again, it’s all the little things that add up.

 What about other income ideas?
 You can basically break them down into a few categories: